anilmaurya/socialization/README.md

+### This Gem is forked from  cmer/socialization and added Google Circle feature

 # Socialization

 Socialization is a Ruby Gem that allows any ActiveRecord model to `Follow`, `Like` and/or `Mention` any other model.
 ActiveRecord or Redis can be used as a data store.